LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/AskMaven/AskMavenMethods.md

 #### Example:

-Note: the accountId and API key in these examples are fake - please replace it with your accountID and developer key that you generated
+Note: the accountId and API key in these examples are fake - please replace it with your accountID and developer key that you generated.

 CURL command: